-Let the sky dry completely, or if you are wanting to move on quickly, you can use a hair dryer to help speed things up.
+Let the sky dry completely, or if you are wanting to move on quickly, you can use a hairdryer to help speed things up.

 3. Draw in a branch with a pencil.
 Depending on the age of the child, they may need some help to do this.
-Using my free printable branch template makes this easier, especially for younger kids, while older kids might prefer to draw their own.
+Using the printable branch template makes this easier, especially for younger kids, while older kids might prefer to draw their own.
 Paint the branch black and let it dry before moving on.

 4. Next, it’s time to move on to the cotton ball painting.
 We used two shades of green, one dark, and one light.
-I love how these two shades of green look together on this painting.
+I love how these two shades of green look together in this painting.
 So bright and fresh and perfect for a summer tree.

 Start with your darker shade first then move on to the lighter green.
 Remind kids to dab on the paint with the cotton balls and not to smear the paint around, which will make the leaves a muddy color.